JOSEF LOBMEYR (1792-1855):

 (s. p.
 415, ills.
 832, 833).
 In Southern Bohemia they were the areas

-north of the Austrian border around Gratzen with the Bouquoy glass
+north of the Austrian border around Gratzen with the Bouquoy glassworks

 in Adolph, Winterberg, Eleonorenhain and Ernstbrunn (s. p.
 411,